Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 (Compatible with older versions)
 - (fix) blueprints of gated walls didn't have gates in the dragon's teeth
 - minor improvements to some tooltips (mostly aesthetic)
-- changed landfill layout under safe rale crossing blueprints a bit
+- changed landfill layout under safe rail crossing blueprints a bit

+######  <span style="color:white">18:00 UTC 16.10.2021</color>
+(Compatible with older versions)
+- Changed formatting for station names, so that chat messages are less cluttered and all-round more pleasant to look at
+- Updated some tooltips
+- Some more minor changes

 </details>